Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

 Controls the spread of flames and their spontaneous extinction.
-Once disabled, each fire remains confined to its original location without ever spreading to neighboring blocks, and burns eternally as long as its support exists.
-Ideal for avoiding forest fires caused by lightning.
+Once disabled, each fire remains confined to its original location without ever spreading to neighboring blocks, and burns indefinitely as long as its support exists.
+Ideal for preventing forest fires caused by lightning.

 /gamerule doFireTick false